-You'll be asked to fill out an intended parent profile that not only allows us to get to know you better, but also helps your Program Coordination Team find your surrogate match.
+You'll be asked to fill out an intended parent profile that not only allows us to get to know you better, but also helps your Matching Team find your surrogate match.

 What to share in your parent profile: your surrogacy agency is looking for information about you, your relationship (if you are coupled), your family, your hobbies, your plans for parenthood, and what brought you to surrogacy.
 You will also be asked to share photos of yourself, your family and your friends - and anything else that gives us a sense of who you are as a person/people.

 In addition to your profile, there are certain criteria on which you will be matched with your gestational carrier.

 If you are doing an independent surrogacy journey, you can use the above as guidelines as to what you should be looking for in a suitable match.

 If you’re working with a surrogacy agency, your agency team will help you find a surrogate mother.
 They will use a few certain criteria to match you.

 In the United States, each state has its own laws regarding surrogacy.
 Outside the U.S., each country has different requirements and laws regarding surrogacy.
 Circle’s experienced legal team ensures that the laws of the surrogate’s home state (where the delivery will take place) complement the laws of intended parents' home state/country (including laws around same sex parenting).
 Our legal team will always approve a match from a legal standpoint before a surrogate profile is presented to intended parents.
 We will never knowingly present matches that are not a safe legal fit.